 5. Sun Bum

-When you have a mascot like Sunny, your fans will snatch up any opportunity to get their hands on your swag.
+When you have a mascot like Sunny, your fans will snatch up any opportunity to get their hands on your corporate swag.
 So slap your mascot on a tote or create stickers like Sun Bum did and watch your followers go totally bananas for it.

 6. Shake Shack